JacobEFO/DTU_ELE_AltiumLibrary/README.md

 An Altium Library for DTU (Technical University of Denmark) Institute for Electrical Engineering, Electronics (ELE).

-Technical University of Denmark

-Electrical Engineering

-Richard Petersens Plads,

-Building 325, 2nd.

-2800 - Kongens Lynbgy

-Denmark

 ## Contributing
-Please read [CONTRIBUTING.md](CONTRUBING.md) for a code of conduct.
+Please read [CONTRIBUTING.md](CONTRUBUTING.md) for a code of conduct.
+This will follow the user through the process and requirements for contributing to the DTU ELE Altium Library.

 ## Librarian
-### Former Librarians
+As of right now, the DTU ELE Altium Library is maintained by the following librarian(s):
 ** Jacob E. Overgaard ** - jacob.overgaard.andersen@gmail.com

 ## Authors